Emma Newbury Counselling & Wellbeing Support

 Welcome, and thank you for visiting Emma Newbury Counselling & Wellbeing Support.

-My name is Emma Newbury, and I am a counsellor providing both short- and long-term counselling to adults (over 18’s) either online or by telephone from South East Lincolnshire
+My name is Emma Newbury, and I am a counsellor providing both short- and long-term counselling and mental health wellbeing and support to adults (over 18’s) either online or by telephone from Spilsby in South East Lincolnshire.
+I am also certified to use the Rewind Technique for trauma and PTSD.

 Online Counselling & Wellbeing Support from South East Lincolnshire

-I provide my clients with a safe, non-judgemental space in which they can be completely open and free to speak.
+I provide my clients with a confidential, safe, non-judgmental space in which they can be completely open and free to speak.
 I see my role as facilitator in helping clients to make sense of their concerns.
 Counselling can fundamentally change the way we think about things.

 Sharing your problems with someone who isn’t otherwise involved in your life can feel liberating.
 This is particularly true when things have built up and now seem too big to deal with alone.
 It is also the case when you have been unable to communicate them with anyone else, whether through feeling embarrassed or ashamed, or simply not having a person who will just listen and understand.